GridlockNetwork/Resources/whitepapers/readme.md

 The Gridlock Vault will utilize a full-threshold ECDSA.
 Elliptic Curve Digital Signature Algorithm(ECDSA) is a standardized signing algorithm that is used in Transport Layer Securty(TLS), code signing, cryptocurrency and more.
 Full-threshold means that any t-out-of-n parties can sign a message thus this protocol would allow distributed signing and key-generation with any t <= n.
 Securely computing ECDSA in a distributed manner, t-out-of-n threshold signing, is needed for protecting of the private key.
 By splitting the secret key between multiple devices it avoids that the storage of the secret key becomes the single point of failure because no single device or party has access to the full private key.
 T-out-of-n Threshold Signatures ensures that any t+1 of the devices that store a share of the private key can jointly sign any given message but no t colluding parties can forge a signature at all.

-For more details on full-threshold ECDSA for distributed key generation and signing the reader is refered to the paper by Lindell et al[1].
+For more details on full-threshold ECDSA for distributed key generation and signing the reader is referred to the paper by Lindell et al[1].

 ## Advanced Features

 ### Multi-signature Accounts

-Multi-signature accounts are as simple as supporting two or more identities with the same wallet.
+Multi-signature accounts are as simple as supporting two or more identities with the same vault.
 Once added, future transactions require a defined subset of identities before a transaction is signed.
 The default is `n of n` identities but can be changed if approved by all parties.
 This option provides all the benefits of multi-sign authorizations without the weight of heavy multi-sig signatures on the blockchain.
-Since the approval logic is off-chain, the user can define granular logic beyond the standard yes-no logic in a multi-sig wallet.
+Since the approval logic is off-chain, the user can define granular logic beyond the standard yes-no logic in a multi-sig vault.

-Wallets can also store metadata to document the identities that authorized each transaction.
-The information is stored within the wallet.
+Vaults can also store metadata to document the identities that authorized each transaction.
+The information is stored within the vault.
 This information allows users to keep an audit trail while maintaining on-chain privacy.

 ### One-way asset flow